 Are You Ready to Ride?
 42

-Protective Apparel 42
+Protective Apparel

 Rider Training 44

 Is Your Motorcycle Ready to Ride?
-45

-Pre-ride Inspection 45
+Pre-ride Inspection

-Load Limits & Guidelines 48
+Load Limits & Guidelines

-Loading 48
+Loading

-Load Limits 49
+Load Limits

+Loading Guidelines

-Loading Guidelines 49
+Loading Guidelines ر ٦٠٠٠٠

 Are You Ready to Ride?

 Before you ride your motorcycle for the first time, we urge you to: